SOFIAshyn/dance2energy/README.md

 To improve results, we need to make changes in architecture; another loss or dis- criminator type doesn’t make a real change.
 Further steps to explore:
 * work with larger datasets
 * try to use larger sizes of images to feed BiCycle GAN and avoid mode collapse • progress with project to be able to generate the visuals in live.

+# Philosophical idea
+Having a trend of graphical arts, sports, and mindfulness, we decided to show hu- manity the energy flow that they express.
+The demonstration of the energy flow is the picture that shows the trajectories of a person’s limb movements.

+The idea is to represent philosophical views through the prism of technological progress.
+To reach this aim, we decided to use generative networks that have become very widespread over the last years.

+Generative art refers to the creation of art through the use of an autonomous system, so in order to show body impulses, this technology is the best choice.

+The energy that person generates while dancing can be either very active or quite stiff.
+The flow depends on the amplitude and speed of movements.
+The demonstra- tion of energy can use a lot of different forms, however, we decided to represent it as a cobweb that shares a pattern in the trajectory of limbs.

+Since movement can be related to thoughts and feelings, dancing can bring changes to emotions and attitudes almost instantly.
+Dance therapy with visual observation can succeed a new level of understanding of how one feels like and why they feel this way.
+It helps live life more consciously, happily, and be more fulfilled.

 # Citation
 ```bash